-Imported coal would be [Railway + Truck] Coals would be unloaded oal transported by train.
-Railway sidetracks shall be constructed along at the Port Qasim and ŏ Railway shall be with the existing railway. transported by trucks ted constructed between [Railway] (approx. 10km). por Port Qasim and Thar Spur line shall be constructed from existing = (401km). railway to power plant.
-Rehabilitation work of existing track might be required in some extent.
+Imported Coal Imported coal would be transported by train.
+Railway shall be constructed between Port Qasim and Thar (401km).
+[Railway + Truck] Railway sidetracks shall be constructed along with the existing railway.
+[Railway] Spur line shall be constructed from existing railway to power plant.
+Rehabilitation work of Coals would be unloaded at the Port Qasim and transported by trucks (approx. 10km). existing track might be required in some extent.